apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 As a result,

-* If a rename fails, the data is left in an unknown state.
+* If a 'rename' fails, the data is left in an unknown state.
 * If more than one process attempts to commit work simultaneously, the output directory may contain the results of both processes: it is no longer an exclusive operation.